Will Jawando

 Revered civil rights activist and Congressman, John Lewis describes Will Jawando as “the progressive leader we need”.
 Will has worked with House Democratic Leader Nancy Pelosi, Senator Sherrod Brown, and then-Senator Barack Obama.
 During the 8-year Obama Administration, Will had the honor of serving as Associate Director of the White House Office of Public Engagement, followed by a position as an advisor to U.S. Secretary of Education Arne Duncan.
 He has worked tirelessly to ensure quality education, opportunities for prosperity, and guaranteed civil rights are available to every American.
 Will also served as Director of Corporate Affairs at Discovery Communications, Inc. And in 2018, he was elected and sworn-in as an at-large Montgomery County Councilmember.

-Will Jawando tells a deeply affirmative story of hope and respect for men of color at a time when Black men are routinely stigmatized.
+Will Jawando’s My Seven Black Fathers tells a deeply affirmative story of hope and respect for men of color at a time when Black men are routinely stigmatized.

-My Seven Black Fathers, May 2022 Politics, Policy, Fatherhood, Mentorship, Race, Criminal Justice, Civil Rights, Education and Housing policy
+Politics, Policy, Fatherhood, Mentorship, Race, Criminal Justice, Civil Rights, Education and Housing policy

 Watch Will speak to NBC Washington about the power of mentors.

-Praise for My Seven Black Fathers "There is nowhere near enough writing about the inner lives of Black folks.
+“There is nowhere near enough writing about the inner lives of Black folks.
 Will Jawando’s story is a necessary and important contribution to our understanding of Black men’s grief, pain, and fulfillment.
-The story of the men who stepped in and helped raise Will not only shows us how present and capable Black men can be and already are within the Black community, but also provides us with an emotional template for Black male interventions that matter, that change the lives of Black boys and young men."
+The story of the men who stepped in and helped raise Will not only shows us how present and capable Black men can be and already are within the Black community, but also provides us with an emotional template for Black male interventions that matter, that change the lives of Black boys and young men.”

-"Research tells us that Black boys who have access to Black fathers and mentors in their communities have a much better chance of navigating the world successfully and overcoming systemic racism to achieve their full potential.
-Will Jawando’s story poignantly demonstrates this point but also provides critical insight into the form and structure of these relationships, and the power they have to not only transform the lives of Black boys but to rebuild whole communities."
+— Michael Eric Dyson, New York Times–bestselling author of Tears We Cannot Stop and What Truth Sounds Like“Research tells us that Black boys who have access to Black fathers and mentors in their communities have a much better chance of navigating the world successfully and overcoming systemic racism to achieve their full potential.
+Will Jawando’s story poignantly demonstrates this point but also provides critical insight into the form and structure of these relationships, and the power they have to not only transform the lives of Black boys but to rebuild whole communities.”

-"Will Jawando’s book, My Seven Black Fathers, speaks urgently to the moment.
+— Arne Duncan, former U.S. Secretary of Education“Will Jawando’s book, My Seven Black Fathers, speaks urgently to the moment.
 In walking us through his recovery from the wounds of his own father loss, he speaks to our potential for healing as a people and to the incredible resources for becoming whole that are already contained within our communities.
-His book is the key to unlock that healing."
+His book is the key to unlock that healing.”

-—Jelani Cobb, author of The Substance of Hope: Barack Obama and the Paradox of Progress
+— Jelani Cobb, author of The Substance of Hope: Barack Obama and the Paradox of Progress